utsav00/haskellbook-solutions/Chapter 3/README.md

 Let's look at the code
 - `main` is the entry point in any Haskell program similar to main function in C
 - `main` executable is usually mandatory when using a build tool such as Stack
-- As for the repl, the source file can be loaded without containing `main` block cause it is default executable
+- As for the repl, the source file can be loaded without containing `main` block cause it is the default executable

 - IO stands for input/output
 - In Haskell, it is a special type, called IO, used when the result of running the program involves effects beyond evaluating a function or expression